Utkarsh731/python-interview-coding/README.md

 q9.
 Maximize partitions such that no two substrings have any common character input = '“ababcbacadefegdehijhklij” output = 3

 q10.
 Find Square Root of a whole number without using standard functions

+q11.
+Given a string S consisting only of opening and closing parenthesis 'ie '(' and ')', find out the length of the longest valid(well-formed) parentheses substring.
+NOTE: Length of the smallest valid substring ( ) is 2.